Frank9000/100-days-of-code/log.md

 **Thoughts:** Will be gone for Christmas break and will not get much done while gone.

+### Day 6: December 30th, 2018

+**Today's Progress**: Extended Christmas break.
+Back and ready to work.
+Watched videos on accessibility.

+**Thoughts:** Need to stay focused on one course of action only.

 ### Day 0: February 30, 2016 (Example 1)